paulsinclair51/briteTest/docs/Contributor_Guide.md

   - For a brand name change, its brand abbreviation is auto-generated from the first letter of each word concatenated into the brand name.
-  - Example: `- **Replace**: LiteTest = briteTest` generates replacements for both "LiteTest" to "briteTest" (brand name) and "LT" to "bT" (brand abbreviation)
+  - Example: `- **Replace**: LiteTest = briteTest` generates replacements for both "LiteTest" to "briteTest" (brand name) and, for monograms and logos, "LT" to "bT" (brand abbreviation)

 - **Scripts**:
   - `scripts/updatelogos`: Updates SVG files in `docs/branding/` with phrase and